 Sunshine is still beautiful but the temperature is way down.
-Fall chill is definitely here.
+The fall chill is definitely here.
 There have been many foggy mornings.
 The fog was so dense that I could only see one car ahead of me, not further.
-This reminds me of my days living in Sacramento in winter time.
-The density of the fog is so intense that I had no clue what’s in front of me driving on freeway.
+This reminds me of my days living in Sacramento in wintertime.
+The density of the fog is so intense that I had no clue what was in front of me driving on the freeway.
 I wanted to get off the freeway, but I could not find the exit.
-Traffic signs and exit entrance were completely fogged.
+Traffic signs and exit entrances were completely fogged.
 Other than that, I love fog, particularly in colorful fall days.

 I read a book titled Quiet.
-It does a thorough analysis on introvert people and how our society functions with both the introvert and extrovert.
+It does a thorough analysis of introverted people and how our society functions with both introverts and extroverts.
 Introvert tends to think more and more resistant to act while extrovert is inclined to talk more and more daring to adventure.
 So there are thinkers and there are adventurers.
 We need the introvert to plan and we also need the extrovert to act.
 I think it is our Creator’s work of art to piece two together.

-Asian immigrants are often categorized as introvert, the quiet background.
-Native speakers are generally the extrovert, the center piece.
+Asian immigrants are often categorized as introverts, with a quiet background.
+Native speakers are generally the extrovert, the centerpiece.
 I think it has definitely something to do with the comfort level of being an ESL (English as second language).

 It is hard for me not to brag about Oregon.
 But if you can look at what I got in a simple and short morning walk in the park, you will be with me.
 Everything is supposed to turn yellow, dry, faded and scattered, but I am seeing colors, life and vitality in a subtle way.

 I walked by the river path.
 Steaming fog on the river created a milky background.
 If it is just a regular sunny day, these trees would never catch my eyes.